karip/harbour-file-browser/README.md

 ### Warning

 USE AT YOUR OWN RISK.
-Note that File Browser may be used to corrupt files on an actual phone.
-It may make the phone unusable.
-The author of File Browser do not take any responsibility if that happens.
+Note that this app can be used to corrupt files on an actual phone.
+It can make the phone unusable.
+The author of File Browser does not take any responsibility if that happens.
 So, be careful.

 ### Features